Full Nelson (Peacemaker)

-"Full Nelson" is the eighth episode and season finale of the second season of the American black comedy superhero drama television series Peacemaker.
+"Full Nelson" is the eighth and final episode of the second season of the American black comedy, superhero, drama television series Peacemaker.
 It is the sixteenth and final episode overall.
-It was written and directed by series creator James Gunn.
-It originally aired on HBO Max on October 9, 2025.

-In the episode, after his imprisonment Chris Smith / Peacemaker (John Cena) has given up on being a hero and the 11th Street Kids try to get back to normal, while Sasha Bordeaux (Sol Rodríguez) discovers the true plan of Rick Flag Sr. (Frank Grillo) with the Quantum Unfolding Chamber.
+"Full Nelson" was written and directed by series creator James Gunn, and originally aired on HBO Max on October 9, 2025.
+In the episode, following his imprisonment, Chris Smith / Peacemaker (John Cena) has given up on being a hero.
+Chris's team, the 11th Street Kids, try to return to normal life while Sasha Bordeaux (Sol Rodríguez) discovers the true plan of Rick Flag Sr. (Frank Grillo) with the Quantum Unfolding Chamber.

 The episode received mixed reviews from critics, who praised its performances and emotional moments, but were polarized over its cliffhanger conclusion and criticized the slow pacing.